Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/south-hagerstown-rebel-rumble.typ

     disabled: 0
   )
 ]

 #colbreak()

 = Individual Reflections
 == Ajibola
 #h(1em) Based on this competition, I think our autons need improvement.
 If we could create a reliable auton that consistently gets us the autonomous win point, it would improve our rankings and help us get the autonomous bonus more often as well.
 Additionally, I am a bit disappointed in how our drivetrain and clamp performed this tournament, especially because the drivetrain is normally fairly consistent.
 We could reduce the chance of encountering issues like this in future competitions by participating in practice scrimmages the day before the competition.

 == Jin
 #h(1em) I think this competition went well, but we need to improve our communication within our team and with other teams.
 We were often unprepared for matches, and needed to switch out license plates at the last minute, which was not a good look for our team.

 == Ishika
-#h(1em)  think that we need to work on our clamp, because it is necessary for scoring on mobile goals, which is how we get most of our points.
+#h(1em) I think that we need to work on our clamp, because it is necessary for scoring on mobile goals, which is how we get most of our points.
 I think we should study other team's designs, and then combine their ideas to create the most reliable clamp possible.

 == Makhi
 #h(1em) I think that I, as our driver, need more practice with the ladybrown mechanism.
 Aligning it with the wall stakes is difficult, and if I could master that, it would let us score points even if all the other mobile goal are taken.

 == Eric
 #h(1em) I wish that we could have used our ladybrown mechanism more, because we were one of the few teams that had one at this competition.
 It would have definitely given us an advantage over other teams, so if we could get some driver practice with it that would be great.